riot/riot/doc/guide/index.md

 </script>
 ```

-We want to access the inner HTML inside a custom tag in a cute way as follows:
+We can access the inner HTML in a cute way by making a custom `inner-html` tag:

 ```
 <my-tag>